How to avoid scope creep

 2. Descope

-Find out what has gone beyond the agreed scope, then find ways to reign it back in.
+Find out what has gone beyond the agreed scope, then find ways to rein it back in.

 3. Decide

 Do any changes need to be removed or tweaked?
-Consider other options such as budget limitations (time and money), adjusting the timeline or reassigning roles.
+Consider budget limitations (time and money), adjusting the timeline, or reassigning roles.

 Carefully consider any new requests to prevent further issues.